Financial R&R: Prioritizing DE&I Efforts - Strategies to Build a More Diverse and Inclusive Workplace

 Aaisha, we're really happy to have you here.
-I mean, normally we talk about boring insurance information and trends on this podcast, but really taking a conversation to the next level and talking about organizational challenges and employee wellbeing and retention and things that are so important for us to think about as leaders of organizations, as employees and frankly, as human beings.
+I mean, normally we talk about boring insurance information and trends on this podcast, but really taking a conversation to the next level and talking about organizational challenges and employee wellbeing and retention and things that are so important for us to think about as leaders of organizations, as employees and frankly as human beings.
 And we've learned a lot about human interaction and social interaction over the last couple of years and social awareness.
 And really as part of the conversation today, we're really looking forward to hearing your insights about what it is that we still are learning about diversity, equity and inclusion, and specifically, maybe some of the things that we're learning from studies that have now been ongoing over the last couple of years.
-There's a lot of different ways we want to take this conversation today, but we're really looking forward to hearing from you about what is it that we're learning now from studies or from paying attention to this topic over the last couple of years.
+There are a lot of different ways we want to take this conversation today, but we're really looking forward to hearing from you about what is it that we're learning now from studies or from paying attention to this topic over the last couple of years.

 Aaisha Hamid (01:56):

 Yeah, and Ryan, that's a really great place to start.
 I think that some of the recent happenings like COVID, for instance, have really brought to light some of the social inequities that exist, not just within our societies and our communities, but also in the workplace.
 And more recently, I believe this year, a lot of organizations, including our own are starting to settle into this new world of not just remote, but hybrid work environments, where you have people on teams that are both virtual, but also in the office.
 I think that's only exasperated some of these issues.
-So, it's a really great time to talk about what we as workplace leaders can do on our end to ensure and mitigate some of these issues and what all is happening right now when we're looking at some of the research and data on it.
+So, it's a really great time to talk about, how we as workplace leaders can do on our end to ensure and mitigate some of these issues and what is happening right now when we're looking at some of the research and data on it.
 I think one of the biggest things that's come up in the workplace and I'm sure you all have heard of it as well, is the "she-session", right?
-This idea that we've lost millions of women that have left the workplace since COVID has hit, and that's impacted our percentages of women in both the C-suite as well as senior vice president positions.
-Prior to this, I mean from 2015 and 2019, the numbers have actually increased.
+This idea is that we've lost millions of women who have left the workplace since COVID hit, and that's impacted our percentages of women in both the C-suite as well as senior vice president positions.
+Prior to this, I mean from 2015 to 2019, the numbers have actually increased.
 I mean, of course, there's still a lot of representation that's lacking, but they've increased by 5% in the senior vice president rule.
 And by 4% in C-suite and then after the pandemic, those percentages have all gone down, particularly when we're looking at working mothers, senior-level women, and black women, and this has impacted racial and ethnic minorities as well.
 It's impacted the LGBTQ community.
-So there's a lot of people right now that diversity, equity, and inclusion, like focusing on this is especially important because there's a lot of people that are impacted, and in order to have a truly inclusive workplace, we need to talk about this more, to be able to figure out how we can be there for everyone.
+So, there's a lot of people right now that diversity, equity, and inclusion, like focusing on this is especially important because there's a lot of people that are impacted, and in order to have a truly inclusive workplace, we need to talk about this more, to be able to figure out how we can be there for everyone.

 Ryan Farnsworth (03:48):

-Those are some pretty stunning stats, and as we've all learned over the last couple of years, in particular, becoming aware of the situation is the first step to identifying it, talking about solutions and what we can all do, and we'll get into those, and some of the thoughts on that.
+Those are some pretty stunning stats, and as we've all learned over the last couple of years, in particular, becoming aware of the situation is the first step to identifying it, talking about solutions and what we can all do, and we'll get into those and some of the thoughts on that.
 I'm sure during the course of this conversation, but what is it that you are seeing in your role specifically, whether it be specific at Alliant in the insurance sector, or financial services broadly speaking, what are some of the things that are driving those trends and what is it that we can initially do, first as people, to help with where those are trending?

 Aaisha Hamid (04:28):